mikechambers/dcli/README.md

 [![](https://img.shields.io/github/v/release/mikechambers/dcli?style=social)](https://github.com/mikechambers/dcli-gha/releases/latest)

-*IMPORTANT: Mac binaries are not signed, which can cause some hassle the first time you run them.
+**IMPORTANT**: Mac binaries are not signed, which can cause some hassle the first time you run them.
 You can find info on how to easily run them [here](https://github.com/mikechambers/dcli/wiki/Running-dcli-tools-on-Mac-OS-X).

 ## Utilities
 * [dclis](https://github.com/mikechambers/dcli/tree/main/src/dclis) Tool for retrieving primary platform and membership ids for Destiny 2 players.